Remember when people first started using “google” as a verb?

 Before you launch a referral program, you need to set a realistic goal and identify metrics that you’ll use to measure success or failure.

-To start, Airbnb offers the travel credit incentives for referral only to their existing 2,161 existing members.
+To start, Airbnb offers the travel credit incentives for referrals only to their existing 2,161 existing members.

 The result?
 2,107 new members joined, this nearly 1:1 growth ratio was a clear indication that this program would be a likely success.